 - Offset Spatula(s)

 - Spoons or knives may cut it when it comes to frosting cupcakes, but these are the way to go when it comes to frosting cakes.
-They’re available in a variety of sizes and shapes, but I think the best two to have in your arsenal are the 8″ model and the 13″ one.
+They’re available in a variety of sizes and shapes, but I think the best two to have in your arsenal are the 8″ model

 - Bench Scraper